MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 #### Simulated Annealing
 - Aims to reduce the Local Maxima problem of Hill-Climbing Search.
 - It uses a temperature variable that decreases over time (over iterations).
-- The algorithm chooses randomly the successor node: if it has a better cost, it gets chosen, otherwise it gets accepted only by a probability that depends on the temperature, allowing to choose more worse nodes at the beginning.
+- The algorithm chooses randomly the successor node: if it has a better cost compared to the current, it gets chosen, otherwise it gets accepted only by a probability that depends on the temperature, allowing to choose worse nodes at the beginning.
 ### 5. Adversarial Search

 [source](http://chalmersgu-ai-course.github.io/AI-lecture-slides/lecture6.pdf)